Saturday, June 7, 2025

 Whitehall to Vergennes

-Lock C12 opened at 8 and I locked through with another sailboat.
-It was easy sailing to Crown Point and Lake Champlain opened up.
-I was going to anchor at Port Henry to wait for Lisa, but the weather looked bad for the weekend so we cancelled I continued north.
+Lock C12 opened at 8, and I locked through with another sailboat.
+It was easy sailing to Crown Point, and Lake Champlain opened up.
+I was going to anchor at Port Henry to wait for Lisa, but the weather looked bad for the weekend, so we cancelled, and I continued north.
 Norm suggested I check out Otter Creek.
 The last time I tried was July 24, 2018, when we kept getting grounded in Field Bay.
-I tried again and it was easy.
+I tried again, and it was easy.

 I made it to Vergennes and docked at the free dock.
-It seemed that floating dock was not in and I tied up to the frame where the floating dock was supposed to be attached to.
-Two small scratches on BELLUM.
+The floating dock was not in, so I tied up to the frame where it was supposed to be attached.
+Two minor scratches on BELLUM.

-I flew the drone and walked the town and came back for pork tenderloin.
+I flew the drone, walked around the town, and then came back for pork tenderloin.

 I planned the Chambly locks with Norm and Hal.
-Looks like Hal will come down, park the car at Chambly and bike to St Jean Lock 9 and he will do the Chambly locks with me with the bike onboard.
+It looks like Hal will come down, park the car at Chambly, and bike to St-Jean Lock 9, where he will do the Chambly locks with me, with the bike onboard.

 It was a long day